PaulHax/kwiver/doc/manuals/tools/compare-klv.rst

 This program prints differences found between the KLV in two files (video or JSON).

+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_mvg` arrows which will only available if the KWIVER_ENABLE_FFMPEG and KWIVER_ENABLE_MVG CMake flags are enabled.

 .. code-block:: bash

   kwiver compare-klv [options] lhs-file rhs-file